sabbelasichon/typo3-rector/README.md

 What´s "wrong" with this code?
 Well, it depends on the context.
 But, if we assume you would like to have this code ready for TYPO3 version 10 you should move the render method arguments to the method initializeArguments and you should rename the namespace \TYPO3\CMS\Fluid\Core\ViewHelper\AbstractViewHelper to \TYPO3Fluid\Fluid\Core\ViewHelper\AbstractViewHelper.

-And we are not taking about the superfluous else statement and not having Type Declarations if we would like to use modern PHP.
+And we are not talking about the superfluous else statement and not having Type Declarations if we would like to use modern PHP.
 That´s a different story.

 Do you like to do these changes manually on a codebase with let´s say 40-100 ViewHelpers?
 We don´t.
 So let Rector do the heavy work for us and apply the "rules" MoveRenderArgumentsToInitializeArgumentsMethodRector and RenameClassMapAliasRector for Version 9.5.